Taiping Island Airport

 Taiping Island Airport (太平島機場 (Tàipíng Dǎo Jīchǎng)) is an airport on Taiping Island, Cijin District, Kaohsiung, Taiwan.
 It is located in the Spratly Islands of the South China Sea.
 The island (named Itu Aba before 1946) has been stationed by the Republic of China (Taiwan) with military personnel since 1956.

 Background

 A ROC Air Force C-130H similar to the one pictured makes regular flights to Taiping Island.

-Once every two months, a C-130 transport aircraft arrives from Taiwan island which provides personnel transportation and material supplies for the entire island.
+Once every two months, a Republic of China Air Force C-130 transport aircraft arrives from Taiwan which provides personnel transportation and material supplies for the entire island.
 There are no other regular scheduled flights.